Azure-Landing-Zones-Danmark/Azure-Landing-Zones-Danmark/hackathon/PolicyHack.md

 - you will have a Read Only account to the Test Azure Environment - everythinng must be deployed via Service Principle and CI/CD pipeline
 - For every Policy assignment consider how to handle exception
 - For every Policy assignment created consider how to support the [Canary Management Group stucture](https://learn.microsoft.com/en-us/azure/cloud-adoption-framework/ready/enterprise-scale/testing-approach)
 - Collect the feedback from the [Security Control Mapping process](../docs/Danmark-azure-security-benchmark-v3.0.xlsx).
-This will provide
+This will provide guidance and structure the code you contribute to this repository.

 ---
 &nbsp;